Flow-Based Sampling for Entanglement Entropy and the Machine Learning of Defects

 We introduce a novel technique to numerically calculate R\'enyi entanglement entropies in lattice quantum field theory using generative models.
 We describe how flow-based approaches can be combined with the replica trick using a custom neural-network architecture around a lattice defect connecting two replicas.
 Numerical tests for the $\phi^4$ scalar field theory in two and three dimensions demonstrate that our technique outperforms state-of-the-art Monte Carlo calculations, and exhibit a promising scaling with the defect size.

 \paragraph{Introduction}

-Quantum entanglement is a key property of quantum systems, and has profound implications ranging from high-energy physics~\cite{Klebanov:2007ws} to condensed-matter theory~\cite{Vidal:2002rm}, holding an important role in probing quantum phases of matter as well as quantum phase transitions.
-Also, as quantum simulations are emerging as a new tool to study quantum phenomena~\cite{Banuls:2019bmf}, characterizing entanglement in quantum many-body systems is now a task of increasing importance.
-For a system with a factorizable Hilbert space and with a density matrix $\rho$, the bipartite entanglement between a subsystem $A$ and its complement $B$ can be quantified by the entanglement entropy
+Quantum entanglement is a key property of quantum systems, and has profound implications ranging from high-energy physics~\cite{Klebanov:2007ws} to condensed-matter theory~\cite{Vidal:2002rm}, holding an important role in probing quantum phases of matter and quantum phase transitions.
+Also, as quantum simulations are emerging as a new tool to study quantum phenomena~\cite{Banuls:2019bmf}, characterizing entanglement in quantum many-body systems is increasingly important.
+For a system with a factorizable Hilbert space and a density matrix $\rho$, the bipartite entanglement between a subsystem $A$ and its complement $B$ can be quantified by the entanglement entropy

 namely, the von~Neumann entropy of the reduced density matrix $\rho_A$.
-While the leading term in the entanglement entropy is proportional to the area of the boundary $\partial A$ between $A$ and $B$~\cite{Eisert:2008ur}, and is ultraviolet-divergent in a quantum field theory, the derivative of the entanglement entropy with respect to the linear size $l$ of the subsystem $A$ is finite, and is called the entropic c-function~\cite{Casini:2006es}:
+While the leading term in the entanglement entropy is proportional to the area of the boundary $\partial A$ between $A$ and $B$~\cite{Eisert:2008ur}, and is ultraviolet-divergent in a quantum field theory, the derivative of the entanglement entropy with respect to the linear size $l$ of the subsystem $A$ is finite, and is called the entropic c-function~\cite{Casini:2006es,Nishioka:2006gr}:

 where $D$ is the number of spacetime dimensions and $|\partial A|$ the area of $\partial A$.
-As its name suggests, this quantity provides a measure of the effective number of degrees of freedom of a theory~\cite{Zamolodchikov:1986gt, Casini:2004bw}.
+As its name suggests, this quantity provides a measure of the effective number of degrees of freedom of a theory~\cite{Zamolodchikov:1986gt, Casini:2004bw, Casini:2012ei,Casini:2017vbe}.

-Computing the entanglement entropy directly from eq.~\eqref{eq:entanglement_entropy} is not possible when $\rho_A$ is not known; tensor networks allow for directly accessing $S_A$, but scaling these methods beyond $1+1$-dimensions is often challenging.
+Computing the entanglement entropy directly from eq.~\eqref{eq:entanglement_entropy} is not possible when $\rho_A$ is not known; tensor networks allow for directly accessing $S_A$, but scaling these methods beyond $1+1$ dimensions is often challenging.
 However, introducing the R\'enyi entropies~\cite{Vidal:1998re}